michalroots/michalroots.github.io/_posts/2023-05-02-beltane-love-burn.md

 Back then, I participated in three Beltanes, burning away the Winter on Calton Hill, with another 300 painted Beings coming together for one night after a few months of preparation.
 Part performance, part ceremony, the Beltane Fire Festival is witnessed by a big crowd of spectators.
 Being there as one of the "performers" is one of the most marking ceremonies in my life.

 The third time was particularly powerful, as it marked not only the beginning of Summer, but also the beginning of a new lifecycle for me.
-I was about to leave Edinburgh, my Home for seven years and my spiritual hometown, 17 days after Beltane.
+I was about to leave Edinburgh, my Home for seven years and my spiritual hometown, a couple of days after Beltane.

 I'll never forget the energy of that night.